Frequently Asked Questions

 • Members: FREE

-• Reciprocal Memberships: Visitors with a reciprocal membership from a participating Association of Children's Museum organization will receive 50% off admission prices for up to six (6) people.
+• Reciprocal Memberships: Visitors with a reciprocal membership from a participating Association of Children's Museum organization will receive 50% off admission prices for up to six (6) people - dependent upon the membership level the visitor has.
 A current membership card from the participating museum must be presented in order to receive the discount.

 - Do you have discounts for admission?